blakedennett/LoanApprovalProject/README.md

 ### Negative Values

 <h4>There were 28 negative values in the data.
 All were from the residential assets column and were the exact same value.
 I thought this was odd and found that most of the instances had different values in the rest of their respective rows.
-I'm not positive what the cause is, but I just changed them all to zero.</h4>
+I'm not positive what the cause is.
+I decided to change them all to zero.</h4>

 ## Analysis & Feature Engineering